keroserene/snowflake/broker/README.md

 so that Let's Encrypt can inform you of any problems.

-In order to fetch certificates automatically, the server needs to be listening on port 443 (the default).
+In order to fetch certificates automatically, the server needs to open an additional HTTP listener on port 80.
 On Linux, you can use the `setcap` program, part of libcap2, to enable the broker to bind to low-numbered ports without having to run as root:
 ```
 setcap 'cap_net_bind_service=+ep' /usr/local/bin/broker
 ```
-You can control the listening port with the --addr option.
+You can control the listening broker port with the --addr option.
+Port 443 is the default.

 You'll need to provide the URL of the custom broker to the client plugin using the `--url $URL` flag.